About The Hong Kong

 > Learn more

-The inaugural Hong Kong Laureate Forum will take place in 13-18 November 2023.
-Shaw Laureates and distinguished scientists will spend a week in Hong Kong interacting with about 200 young scientists from around the world, sharing their views, experience and aspirations in various scientific fields.
+The inaugural Hong Kong Laureate Forum took place on 13-18 November 2023.
+Shaw Laureates and distinguished scientists spent a week in Hong Kong interacting with almost 200 young scientists and Forum Ambassadors from around the world, sharing their views, experience and aspirations in various scientific fields.
 The week of programme consisted of world-class intellectual seminars, discussion groups, poster sessions and visits to the latest Hong Kong scientific development projects, universities and institutes as well as cross-cultural social activities.

 > Learn more